 This should be a Casein protein to assist you while you sleep!

-*Always remember: weight loss results & health changes/improvements vary from individual to individual.
-Just because these studies cite certain data does not mean you will experience these results/outcomes.
-Always consult with your doctor before making decisions about your health.
-This is not medical advice – simply well-researched information about how many calories should I eat to gain muscle.
-Thanks for reading!
+*Please know that weight loss results & health changes/improvements vary from individual to individual; you may not achieve similar results.
+Always consult with your doctor before making health decisions.
+This is not medical advice – simply very well-researched info on answering the question, “How many calories should I eat to gain muscle?”